The History of Enchanted Forest

 by Brenda A. Patton

 In 1988 we were named “Tree Farmer of the Year” by the Josephine Forest Farm Association and the American Tree Farm Association for outstanding forest management serving both forest and people needs.
-Our written forest plan has always emphasized educational, recreational and spiritual use of the land in addition to managing it for optimum forest health.
+Our written forest plan has always emphasized educational, recreational, and spiritual use of the land in addition to managing it for optimum forest health.

 We have had numerous demonstrations and tours of our forest over the years, being ever mindful of keeping the impact down so as not to disturb our neighbors.
 In fact many of the youngsters, now grown and gone, spent many idyllic hours riding horses and bikes or just hiking in our woods.